MicrosoftDocs/dynamics365smb-docs/business-central/admin-cds-missing-option-values.md

 | **Payment Terms: CASH PAYME**  | **779800001**  | **Cash Payment**     |
 | **Payment Terms: TRANSFER**    | **779800002**  | **Transfer**         |

-The **Payment Terms** table in [!INCLUDE[prod_short](includes/prod_short.md)] will then have new records for the [!INCLUDE[prod_short](includes/cds_long_md.md)] options.
-In the following table new options are in bold font.
+The **Payment Terms** table in [!INCLUDE[prod_short](includes/prod_short.md)] has new records for the [!INCLUDE[prod_short](includes/cds_long_md.md)] options.
+In the following table, new options are in bold font.
 Italic rows represent all options that can now be synchronized.
 Remaining rows represent options aren't in use and are ignored during synchronization.
-You can remove them or extend Dataverse options with the same names.)
+You can remove them or extend Dataverse options with the same names.

 | Code       | Due Date Calculation | Discount Date Calculation | Discount % | Calc.
 Pmt.
 Disc. on Cr.
 Memos | Description       |
 |------------|----------------------|---------------------------|------------|-------------------------------|-------------------|